 1. Why Am I Getting Glasses?

-One of the first questions for your optometrist should be about why you’re getting glasses.
+One of the first questions for your optometrist should be about why you’re.
 It’s likely obvious that your vision requires some kind of correction.
 The correction might be due to short-sighted or long-sighted vision.

 Whatever the cause of your vision impairment, understanding the problem is important.
 You should always take a responsibility to understand your health, including your vision.
 A good understanding helps you make informed decisions.